Mariano-Florentino Cuéllar: Professional career

 In 2011, Cuéllar was mentioned as a possible candidate for consideration by California Governor Jerry Brown to fill the vacancy on the California Supreme Court created by the retirement of Justice Carlos R. Moreno.
 Initially, Cuéllar was not interested in a judicial appointment.
 Brown ultimately nominated Goodwin Liu, who was confirmed to the court that year.

-On July 22, 2014, Governor Brown nominated Cuéllar to the California Supreme Court, filling a vacancy created by the retirement of Justice Marvin Baxter.
-He was given the highest possible rating, "exceptionally well-qualified," by the California State Bar's independent Judicial Nominations Evaluation Commission.
+On July 22, 2014, Brown nominated Cuéllar to the California Supreme Court, filling a vacancy created by the retirement of Justice Marvin Baxter.
+He was given the highest possible rating, "exceptionally well-qualified", by the California State Bar's independent Judicial Nominations Evaluation Commission.

 On August 28, 2014, the California Commission on Judicial Appointments unanimously confirmed Cuéllar.
 He was sworn in on January 5, 2015.
-During his tenure, he was mentioned as a potential U.S. Supreme Court nominee to fill the vacant seat following the death of Justice Antonin Scalia.
+During his tenure, he was mentioned as a potential U.S. Supreme Court nominee to fill the vacancy created by Justice Antonin Scalia's death.

 On September 16, 2021, the Carnegie Endowment for International Peace announced that Cuéllar would succeed William J. Burns as its next president after Burns was appointed CIA director.
 He stepped down from the California Supreme Court before assuming his new position.
+During the Biden administration, he concurrently served on the State Department’s Foreign Affairs Policy Board and the President's Intelligence Advisory Board.

+In January 2026, Cuéllar was appointed a member of Anthropic's Long-Term Benefit Trust, the company's independent governance structure.
+In August 2026 he stepped down from the Long-Term Benefit Trust to begin a new role as Anthropic's chief global affairs officer, leading public policy and global strategy and managing relationships with the US government as well as other countries where Anthropic provides services.

 Academia and philanthropy

 Beginning in 2004, Cuéllar held several leadership positions at Stanford University.
-In addition to serving as Director of the Freeman Spogli Institute and leading CISAC, he led the Stanford Cyber Initiative, and earlier, the Honors Program in International Security Studies.
-He served as chair of the board of directors of the Center for Advanced Study in the Behavioral Sciences, and also chaired the board of the Stanford Institute for Innovation in Developing Economies (Stanford Seed) at the Stanford Graduate School of Business.
+In addition to serving as director of the Freeman Spogli Institute and leading CISAC, he led the Stanford Cyber Initiative, and earlier the Honors Program in International Security Studies.
+He chaired the Center for Advanced Study in the Behavioral Sciences's board of directors, and also chaired the board of the Stanford Institute for Innovation in Developing Economies (Stanford Seed) at the Stanford Graduate School of Business.
 He was Stanford University's principal commencement speaker in 2017.
 On February 10, 2019, he was elected to the Harvard Corporation (the President and Fellows of Harvard College).
-He chairs the board of the William and Flora Hewlett Foundation and has been a member of the board since 2014.
+He chaired the board of the William and Flora Hewlett Foundation from 2021 to 2026 and was a member of the board from 2014 to 2026.